mfixman/knowledge-grounding-in-llms/README.md

 # Enhancing Knowledge Grounding in Retrieval-Augmented Languages Models
-An ongoing MSc thesis project by Martin Fixman, supervised by Tillman Weyde.

-## What is this about (for now)?
+## What is this about?
-We are competing the grounding of different types of knowledge of many LLMs on several RAG models containing counterfactual information.
+We are finding the kowledge grounding of different types of knowledge of many LLMs on queries containing counterfactual information.

-Better description to be completer later!

 ![Data preparation pipeline](figures/Figure_1.png)